 The type of radiation therapy you receive also depends on a number of factors, including the type of cancer, tumor size, the location of the cancer cells or tumor in your body, your current state of health, medical history and other factors.
 The Rahway Regional Cancer Center team will work closely with you to determine the best treatment for your cancer.

 What will I experience during treatments?

 Similar to receiving an X-ray, radiation therapy does not hurt and you won’t see or feel anything during treatment.
 However, side effects of the treatments may develop over time – see below for more information on side effects.

 How long will I undergo radiation treatments?

-With help from decades of industry expertise, Dr. Karp will determine how long you will undergo treatments depending on different factors, including the size and location of the cancer.
+With help from decades of industry expertise, Dr. Eric Karp will determine how long you will undergo treatments depending on different factors, including the size and location of the cancer.
 Each radiation treatment only lasts from 15 to 30 minutes.